galaxyproject/galaxy-hub/src/events/GAW2014/index.md

 The first Galaxy Australasia Workshop was held on Monday 24th and Tuesday 25th March.
 Conference venues and catering were provided by [CSIRO](http://csiro.au/) (Australia's national science agency) so attendance was *free*.

-**Day 1** was held at the [Monash Biomedical Imaging](http://www.mbi.monash.edu.au/) Auditorium at [Monash University](http://www.monash.edu.au/), with approximately 40 attendees.
+**Day 1** was held at the [Monash Biomedical Imaging](http://www.mbi.monash.edu.au/) Auditorium at [Monash University](http://www.monash.edu.au/).
 The large auditorium did make the audience seem small, and perhaps the distance of the venue from the Melbourne CBD discouraged those few who had registered but did not attend.

 *[Ross Lazarus](/fubar)* ([Baker IDI/Galaxy](https://www.bakeridi.edu.au/)) opened in his usual entertaining manner and told us [Why Galaxy matters: Reproducible complex analyses as a scientific commodity](ATTACHMENT_URLDocuments/Presentations/GAW2014/ross_repro_research.pdf).